Agriculture in the United Kingdom: 1500 to 1750

-When King Henry VIII named himself Supreme Head of the Church of England in 1531, he set about the dissolution of the monasteries, which was largely complete by 1540.
-The monasteries had been among the principal landowners in the Kingdom and the Crown took over their land, amounting to about 2000000 acre.
-This land was largely sold off to fund Henry's military ambitions in France and Scotland, and the main buyers were the aristocracy and landed gentry.
+When King Henry VIII made himself Supreme Head of the Church of England in 1531, he set about the dissolution of the monasteries, which was largely complete by 1540.
+The monasteries had been major landowners and the Crown took over their land, amounting to about 2000000 acre.
+This land was largely sold off to fund Henry's military ambitions in France and Scotland, and the main buyers were the landed gentry.
 Agriculture boomed as grain prices increased sixfold by 1650.
 Improvements in transport, particularly along rivers and coasts, brought beef and dairy products from the north of England to London.

 Jethro Tull, a Berkshire farmer, invented his famous rotating-cylinder seed drill.
 His 1731 book, The New Horse Hoeing Husbandry, explained the systems and devices he espoused to improve agriculture.
 The book had such an impact that its influence can still be seen in some aspects of modern farming.
 Charles Townsend, a viscount known as "Turnip Townsend", in the 1730s introduced turnip farming on a large scale.
-This created four-crop rotation (wheat, turnips, barley and clover) which allowed fertility to be maintained with much less fallow land.
+This created a four-crop rotation (wheat, turnips, barley and clover) which allowed fertility to be maintained with much less fallow land.
 Clover increases mineral nitrogen in the soil and clover and turnips are good fodder crops for livestock, which in turn improve the soil by their manure.